 Why We Fundraise

-Contributions allow us to keep costs attainable while supporting all families who desire a PSCS education.
-In order to offer assistance and maintain non-profit status, independent schools fundraise.
+In order to offer tuition assistance to the PSCS 28% of families who rely on it, we must fundraise.
 Tuition pays overhead and program costs, but does not cover unforeseen expenses, tuition aid, or program aid throughout a school year.

 How You Can Help

-The PSCS Board makes every effort to keep tuition low, knowing that for many families independent education is a hardship.
-In order to fully support students, we seek participation from every member of our community, at a level that is not a difficulty.
-22% of current families received $120,000 in aid for the 2018-19 school year.
+28% of current families received more than $100,000 in aid for the 2021-22 school year.
 We believe that everyone benefits from an economically diverse school, whether you receive aid or not.

 Where It All Goes

-80% (or more) of all unrestricted annual gifts directly fund tuition aid.
+95% (or more) of unrestricted annual gifts are allocated directly to fund Tuition Aid.
 This percentage fluctuates slightly, based on the number of qualified applicants each year.
-The rest is allocated toward program aid throughout the year for those families that qualify, unforeseen activities and events, as well as ongoing professional development for the staff.
+What isn't is allocated toward tuition, funds program aid throughout the year so we don't nickel and dime our families during the school year.
+These include unplanned activities and events, unforeseen economic hardship for families, as well as individual student opportunities as they occur.

 Ways to Give:

 Many businesses offer matching gift programs to encourage employee giving (sometimes even retired employees).
 Matching gifts can double the impact of your gift.
-Please check to see if your employer offers a matching gift.
-PSCS has received matching gifts from Bc3, Microsoft, Google, F5Networks, Starbucks, CDKGlobal, Honeywell, Adobe, Symetra, Boeing, Costco, GE, Pfizer, and more.
+Please check to see if your employer offers a matching gift (Bc3, Microsoft, Google, F5Networks, Starbucks, CDKGlobal, Honeywell, Adobe, Symetra, Boeing, Costco, GE, Pfizer...).

 In Honor Of: